What Are the 7 Types of OCD?

 When seeking an evaluation, the process typically follows these steps:

-2. Symptom Scales: The use of validated tools like the Yale-Brown Obsessive Compulsive Scale (Y-BOCS) to measure symptom severity.
+• Symptom Scales: The use of validated tools like the Yale-Brown Obsessive Compulsive Scale (Y-BOCS) to measure severity.

-3. Functional Assessment: Determining the level of impairment in work, social, and academic settings.
+• Functional Assessment: Determining the level of impairment in social and academic settings.

-4. Differential Diagnosis: Ensuring that the symptoms are not caused by other conditions like Generalized Anxiety Disorder (GAD) or Phobias.
+• Differential Diagnosis: Ensuring symptoms are not caused by Generalized Anxiety Disorder (GAD) or Phobias.

 Common Diagnostic Challenges

-Identifying the disorder can be difficult when symptoms are primarily mental.
-For example, “Pure O” (purely obsessional) OCD involves mental rituals rather than physical compulsions.
-This is why knowing how OCD is diagnosed by an expert is vital; a specialist is trained to look for these hidden compulsions that a generalist might miss.
-Because these rituals happen internally, understanding how OCD is diagnosed in these cases requires a high level of expertise from a clinician.
-The distress is just as significant as physical checking, but the treatment focus shifts heavily toward identifying these invisible mental loops and applying cognitive interruptions.
+Identifying the disorder is difficult when symptoms are primarily mental.
+For example, “Pure O” (purely obsessional) OCD involves mental rituals—like silent counting or rumination—rather than physical acts.
+A specialist is trained to identify these “invisible” loops.
 Clinical precision is necessary here, as mental rumination can often be mistaken for simple worry rather than a core compulsion.

 Person walking through a wood trail